Teleport Authentication | Teleport

 Take a look at the Certificate Rotation Guide to learn how to do certificate rotation in practice.

-To quickly lock out the node, proxy or auth service that may be compromised without rotating the entire cluster certificates, use node session and identity locking.
+To quickly lock out a potentially compromised Auth Service instance, Proxy Service instance, or Teleport Agent without rotating the entire cluster certificates, use session and identity locking.